 The IVO Questionnaire collects information on visa-related issues from the scientific community.
 The data collected through the questionnaire will be used to track trends and report urgent visa cases to the U.S. Department of State.

 You are eligible to complete the questionnaire if:

-Please note that individuals who have applied for dependent visas (such as F2 and J2) should not complete the questionnaire.
+Please note that individuals who have applied for a tourist visa (B-2) or a dependent visa (such as F-2 and J-2) should not complete the questionnaire.

 *Note: Based on our experience, the IVO strongly recommends that applicants contact their consulate or embassy to begin the visa process as early as possible: at least four months prior to the event start date.

 MEETING ORGANIZER RESOURCES

 Are you organizing a meeting in the